An Overview of Influencer Types and Their Benefits

 Niche influencers gained extensive knowledge on a subject and their content isn’t as sophisticated as macro-influencers.
 Their words carry weight among their followers, ensuring high levels of interaction and enabling brands to reach a more explicit audience.

 Small creators don’t have much experience in brand collaborations, so businesses need to take more time to negotiate with them.
-As niche influencers are relatively inexpensive, businesses can work with several of them on one campaign offering a smaller one-time fee or free product samples.
+As niche content creators are relatively inexpensive, businesses can work with several of them on one campaign offering a smaller one-time fee or free product samples.

 Types of niche influencers